akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/ask.md

 The @java[`mapTo` class]@scala[`S` generic] parameter is used to cast the responses from the actor to the expected outgoing flow type.

-Similar to the plain ask pattern, the target actor is allowed to reply with @apidoc[akka.actor.Status].
+Similar to the plain ask pattern, the target actor is allowed to reply with @apidoc[akka.actor.Status$].
 An @apidoc[akka.actor.Status.Failure] will cause the operator to fail with the cause carried in the `Failure` message.

 Adheres to the @apidoc[ActorAttributes.SupervisionStrategy] attribute.